snc/SncRedisBundle/UPDATE.md

 - Removed RateLimit class.
 Use symfony/rate-limiter instead
 - Removed doctrine integration.
 Set up your cache pools via framework.yaml and follow doctrine-bundle documentation to configure Doctrine to use them.
 - `class.phpredis_connection_wrapper` and `class.phpredis_clusterclient_connection_wrapper` config options have been removed
 - Added requirement for `ocramius/proxy-manager` or `friendsofphp/proxy-manager-lts` if logging is enabled for phpredis client
+- Increased PHP requirement from 7.2 to 7.4
+- Added return and parameter type declarations to all functions